santoshenrique2021/Portfolio/README.md

-This project presents some projects I have developed in machine learning.
+It presents some projects that I have developed in machine learning.
+In broad words, I show the step-by-step of the modeling and detail the main results.
+I hope these projects help you consider ideas and perspectives.